sinojelly/mockcpp/README.md

 The sample project to use these tools is at :<br> https://gitee.com/sinojelly/testngpp-mockcpp-sample

 You can use mockcpp with other C/C++ test framework, such as gtest, Catch2.
-The sample projects are at: https://gitee.com/sinojelly/gtest-with-mockcpp <br>
+The sample projects are at:<br>
+https://gitee.com/sinojelly/gtest-with-mockcpp <br>
 https://gitee.com/sinojelly/catch2-with-mockcpp